RebeccaSY/DungeonGame/README.md

 UNSW COMP2511 Project
 team work by two people

+## Overview
-**This is a dungeon-style game designed for desktop, that allows the user to move the player character to interact with other entities in a variety of dungeon environments.**
+**This is a dungeon-style game designed for desktop, that allows the user to move the player character to interact with other entities in a variety of dungeon environments.
+We followed an agile development process to design and implement this application.**

+**This application reads input from JSON files and UI component uses JavaFX.**

+## Dungeon Layout

+## Domain modelling

+## Backend Implementation

+## UI design

 ![Image text](https://github.com/RebeccaSY/DungeonGame/blob/main/Demo/UI_bs.png)
 ![Image text](https://github.com/RebeccaSY/DungeonGame/blob/main/Demo/UI_bs2.png)